twelthDd/TwelthDd/README.md

 ## 🔭 I’m currently working on

-- Robot programming for @villamariarobotics ftc Robotics team (26107)
+- Robot programming for ftc Robotics team 26107)
-- personal/learning projects
+- LockDex.dev Web App
-- LockDex Web App
+- Personal Projects
 ## 📫 How to reach me:

 You can reach me at: